 Successfully completed a medical school that is approved by the The Medical Board of California.

 Successfully completed an ACGME-accredited general residency psychiatry program or a general psychiatry program in Canada accredited by the Royal College of Physicians and Surgeons of Canada.

 Must be eligible for full medical licensure by the State of Michigan

 Must have successfully passed USMLE Step III prior to entry into program.

 Graduates of foreign medical programs must be permanent residents or eligible for a J-1 visa sponsored by ECFMG.

-The University of Michigan offers an excellent salary and benefits package from the UM House Officers Association, resident run collective bargaining organization.
+The University of Michigan offers an excellent salary and benefits package from the U-M House Officers Association, a resident run collective bargaining organization.